 The demand for cloud services continues to grow globally as cloud services are transforming entire industries.
 We will continue to invest in growing our capacity to meet the expanding demand of our customers in close collaboration with the Commonwealth of Virginia and the County of Mecklenburg.

-Virginia offers a welcoming business climate for manufacturers and is recognized as a top state for business, coming in at No. 4 by CNBC and No. 5 by Forbes.com in their annual best states for business rankings.
+Virginia offers a welcoming business climate for data center operators and is recognized as a top state for business, coming in at No. 4 by CNBC and No. 5 by Forbes.com in their annual best states for business rankings.

-- Corporate income tax rate of 6%, not increased since 1972, demonstrates the Commonwealth’s stability for business
+- The corporate income tax rate of 6%, not increased since 1972, demonstrates the Commonwealth’s stability for business.

 Facebook Friends the Commonwealth of Virginia